frogchou/quotes/README.md

 - Like & collect toggles with personal lists
 - Shareable quote pages with copy-link and QR code for WeChat
 - Minimal, content-focused UI using Jinja2 templates
+- AI explanation button on the quote form (requires a valid `OPENAI_API_KEY`; users will see a clear error if the key is missing or invalid)